 Welcome from the Associate Chair

 The Department of Emergency Medicine oversees departmental grants, research, patient safety and educational initiatives funded by federal (NIH, DOD and AHRQ), private foundation, industry, Patient-Centered Outcomes Research Institute and internal university grants.
 This includes oversight and implementation of industry sponsored trials (drug, device or observational), investigator-led research from other institutions seeking multi-center trials, and departmental investigator-led studies by faculty, residents and pediatric emergency fellows.
-The division has past and present partnerships with:

 Our faculty and staff have expertise in many areas, with particular focus on sepsis, pediatric emergency care, pharmacologic and non-pharmacologic pain management, trauma and injury prevention, shock/resuscitation, geriatric emergency care, patient safety, simulation, prehospital care, biomarker studies and health literacy.